manjotpadda13/MVC-MP-TechBlog/README.md

 This project implements a model-view-control (MVC) specific set up, uses the object-relational-mapping (ORM) dependency Sequelize to connect the front-end code (UI) to the database, and Express routing.
 This project also utilizes handlebars templating engine which allowed data to be passed from the database and appended to the front-end in a DRY and simplified way.

+## Usage

+Users will interact with the site completely through the frontend  They will see a public feed, and a login button where they will be prompted to either login or create an account.
+From there navigation of the entire application can be conducted, and users can contribute and start creating content instantly.